-REGEN-COV
+REGEN-COV (casirivimab and imdevimab)

 In the first quarter of 2020, we announced an expansion of our Other Transaction Agreement with the Biomedical Advanced Research Development Authority ("BARDA"), pursuant to which the U.S. Department of Health and Human Services ("HHS") was obligated to fund certain of our costs incurred for research and development activities related to COVID-19 treatments.

 In July 2020, we entered into an agreement with entities acting at the direction of BARDA and the U.S. Department of Defense to manufacture and deliver filled and finished drug product of REGEN-COV to the U.S. government.
-During the first quarter of 2021, the Company completed its final deliveries of drug product under this agreement.
-See Note 2 for REGEN-COV net product sales recognized in connection with this agreement during the three months ended March 31, 2021.

 In January 2021, the Company announced an agreement with an entity acting on behalf of the U.S. Department of Defense and HHS to manufacture and deliver additional filled and finished drug product of REGEN-COV to the U.S. government.
-Pursuant to the agreement, the U.S. government is obligated to purchase all filled and finished doses of drug product delivered by June 30, 2021, and may accept doses during the period from July 1, 2021 through September 30, 2021 at its discretion.
-The U.S. government will acquire doses at the lowest treatment dose authorized or approved by the FDA for the indication authorized under the EUA, resulting in payments to the Company of up to \$2.625 billion in the aggregate.
-During the three months ended March 31, 2021, we did not recognize any net product sales in connection with this agreement.
+Pursuant to the agreement, the U.S. government was obligated to purchase the 1.25 million doses of drug product that we delivered by June 30, 2021.